alexbonella/AIRFLOW_DOCKER_SNOWFLAKE/README.md

 # Description

-This repository contains a docker image that allows running a Streamlit web application.
-It can be used to count objects in an image or cartoonize your images.
+This repository contains a DAG that allows running an data extracting from multiple football leagues and send data into a Snowflake table in order to answer the question :

+* *Which teams have the most points for season 2020–2021* ?

 # Publication